What is the Medical Monitoring Project (MMP)?

 The success of MMP depends on the patients selected to participate and by the assistance of providers and facilities providing HIV care around the state.
 Maximum participation by patients and providers will increase the likelihood of obtaining information that is truly representative of the HIV population in Virginia.

 Protocols are strictly followed at the local and national level to ensure the integrity, confidentiality and security of all MMP data.
 All information collected is kept confidential, including health care facility, health care provider, and patient names.
 Facility, provider, and patient names are not sent to CDC and are not used in any reports.
 Names or other identifying information are not collected.

 A Community Advisory Board (CAB) advises the Virginia MMP program.
 Its members represent different regions of the state and demographically diverse populations.
 CAB members provide feedback regarding MMP operational considerations and facilitate program awareness and participation.
 If you are interested in joining Virginia’s CAB, Contact Us.

 Provider Advisory Board (PAB)

-Virginia MMP has a group of medical providers who serve as Virginia’s representatives to the national MMP Provider Advisory Board (PAB).
-The PAB advises the national and local MMP programs, provide important input and assistance on analysis of MMP data, and promotes MMP activities within the medical community.
+Virginia MMP has an HIV medical care provider who serves as Virginia’s representative to the national MMP Provider Advisory Board (PAB).
+The PAB advises the national and local MMP programs, provides important input and assistance on analysis of MMP data, and promotes MMP activities within the medical community.

 You can also read more about MMP at the CDC’s website: